Tomohiro-Yamashita/HashAccess-Swift/README.md

 # HashAccess-Swift
 Once you register the files, you can always find them with their hash values.

-You can simulate the act like the part of IPFS or Swarm of Ethereum on your local storage.
+You can simulate the act of like the part of IPFS or Swarm of Ethereum on your local storage.

 ## Usage - Test UI
 1. Drag and drop the file.